aiidateam/aiida-core/docs/source/howto/ssh.rst

     ssh-add -k ~/.ssh/aiida

-Then to tell SSH to look in your OSX keychain for key passphrases, you must specify in your ``~/.ssh/config``:
+To instruct ssh to look in the OSX keychain for key passphrases, add the following lines to ``~/.ssh/config``:

 .. code:: bash